teslakoile/nutri-scan/README.md

-# Nutri-Bot
+# NutriScan
-Nutri-Bot is a Discord bot that provides nutritional estimates for meals based on images you provide.
+NutriScan is a Discord bot that provides nutritional estimates for meals based on images you provide.
 It utilizes OpenAI's GPT-4 Vision model to analyze images of food and return a concise breakdown of their nutritional content.

 ## Features
 - Analyzes images of meals and provides a nutritional estimate.